For many DIYers, cutting aluminum is integral in many home projects. This soft metal is used in many materials, from the roof to a bike frame.

 This non-ferrous cutting circular saw blade has a triple chip tooth configuration, enabling it to excel at cutting hard metals such as aluminum and other non-ferrous metals like copper and bronze.
 This also ensures a more efficient cut.

 It comes with copper-plugged expansion slots for reduced noise and vibration.
-Heat vent is available for controlled heat operation.
+A heat vent is available for controlled heat operation.
 This blade has a maximum RPM of 4300.

 - This circular saw blade cuts nicely through aluminum and other types of materials like metal roofing sheets and cement backer board